fromhktosg/fromhktosg.github.io/_posts/2023-03-22-stablenation.md

 |:--:|
 |  *Source: [UNDP SDGs](https://sdgs.un.org/goals)*  |

 Let’s dive into each and compare how they fare versus the situation in Hong Kong.
 For what it’s worth, we’ll save deeper analysis for each factor another time.
+For what it's worth, many of these benefits are available for expats as well as locals (PRs and citizens), though with more benefits for the latter.
+If you're wondering what the PR process is like, check out my last post [here](https://fromhktosg.github.io/top-concerns/).

 #### Housing